DeedleFake/ggigl/README.md

 Status
 ------

 The game is mostly playable, but it can't calculate score.
 In fact, there's no way to end the game other than quitting.
-Also doesn't handle ko.

 For more information, see TODO.